GardenCityRuby/GCRC2014/cfp.md

 tags: [ruby, gardencityruby, bangalore, blog, conference]
 ---

-Submit your talk proposals for GCRC 2014 at [https://gardencityruby2014.busyconf.com/proposals/new](https://gardencityruby2014.busyconf.com/proposals/new)

-Proposals will be accepted until Friday Oct 25th at midnight IST.
-Proposals are reviewed on a rolling basis as they are submitted.
+**Call for proposals is closed as of Oct 26, and we are no longer accepting any talk proposals.**

+We received a total of 72 proposals from which to build the program at GCRC14: [http://gardencityruby2014.busyconf.com/schedule/full](http://gardencityruby2014.busyconf.com/schedule/full)

+The team is working on the selection process, and will have the full program published by Nov 8th.

-Here are some useful links to inspire you to get started and make a positive impact with the talk:
+For potential speakers: Here are some useful links to inspire you to get started and make a positive impact with the talk:

 * [How to write a conference proposal - Mike Moore](http://blowmage.com/2013/01/24/writing-conf-proposals)
 * [How not to fail when presenting at an international developer conference - Alan Skorkin](http://webuild.envato.com/blog/how-not-to-fail-when-presenting-at-an-international-developer-conference/)